These Are the Voyages...: Cast and crew commentary

 Before the episode aired, Blalock called the episode "appalling."
-She followed up her remarks by saying she was upset over the finale being a The Next Generation episode rather than an end for Enterprise.
+She followed up her remarks by saying she was upset over the finale being an episode of The Next Generation rather than an end for Enterprise.

 Connor Trinneer, who played Commander Trip Tucker, felt the finale should have had a memorable farewell that he described as a "M*A*S*H moment", but the producers did not want such an element.
 Trinneer liked the finale and was satisfied by it as an actor; his character had plenty to do and he enjoyed working with Frakes.
 Anthony Montgomery (who played Ensign Travis Mayweather) was displeased with the finale and said: "I feel there could have been a more effective way to wrap things up for our show as well as the franchise as a whole.
 It just seemed to take a little bit away from what the Enterprise cast and crew worked so diligently to achieve over the past four years."
 While Frakes enjoyed working with Sirtis again, he said "the reality is it was a bit of a stretch to have us shut down [the Enterprise cast's] show," and that in hindsight it was a disservice to them.
 The early criticism forced the show's producers to hold a conference and address the issue.
 Braga admitted there was cast unrest, but defended the episode as a way to close not just Enterprise but Star Trek as a whole.

 Berman said: "I've read a lot of the criticisms and I understand how some people feel, but [Braga] and I spent a lot of time coming up with the idea and a somewhat, I would say, unique ending to a series, especially when you're ending it prematurely. [...]
 You never like to disappoint people, but I think it's nonsense to say that it was more a Next Generation episode than an Enterprise episode.
 The only elements of [The Next Generation] that were present were there as a sounding board to allow us to look at a mission that took place six years after 'Terra Prime'."
 Braga later admitted that killing Tucker "wasn't a great idea", and called making the finale TNG-centric his biggest regret of the series.
 Coto said he liked the episode and found the script to be very moving.
 He said he considered the two-part story "Demons" and "Terra Prime" the quasi-finale of the season and called These Are the Voyages... "a kind of post-season episode" and actual farewell to Star Trek.